BorgwardtLab/PCR-bias/README.md

   Performs **5-fold internal validation** on the selected dataset.

 - **ExternalValidation.py**
-  Performs **external validation** on source and target datasets to measure generalization.
+  Performs **external validation** on the selected dataset and evaluate all other datasets to measure generalization.

 - **analysis/**
   Contains additional scripts/notebooks for analyzing results and generating figures for the manuscript.

 - **utils/**
-  Common utility functions for data loading, preprocessing, model construction, and training.
+  Utility functions for data loading, preprocessing, model construction, and training.

 - **Data/**
-  DNA sequence dataset with different threshold binarization,
+  DNA sequence dataset with binarization of PCR efficiency under different thresholds.

 ---

 ## Dependencies
+The software is implemented using Python 3.9.7.

 All major dependencies can be found in `requirements.txt`.

 You can install these packages by running:

 ```bash
 pip install -r requirements.txt